viamrobotics/docs/docs/tutorials/configure/pet-photographer.md

 #### Include the filter module requirements

-Your custom filter module must contain two critical elements in your filter function.
+The filter function in your custom filter module must contain two critical elements.
 One will check if the caller of the filter function is the data management service.
-The other will ensure that if the data management service is not the caller, an error is returned.
+The other will ensure that if the data management service is not the caller, an error and the unfiltered data is returned.

 #### Check the caller of the collector function